BrendelGroup/bghandbook/doc/05-Howto-Jetstream.md

 # 01-Howto-Jetstream

 Like many bioinformaticians, we are spending a lot of time installing software on our workstations.
-If this does not sound familiar to you, then you likely not doing your job, and we need to have a chat.
+If this does not sound familiar to you, then you are likely not doing your job, and we need to have a chat.
 But hang on: If you have finished reading this document, and then you are still spending a lot of time installing software, then you are doing something wrong, and we need to have a chat!
 In short, this document is about solutions to the waste of time spent on setting up for your real work, particularly when that is a redundant effort, just repeating the struggles of the multitudes before you.
 Your energy should be spent on new frontiers.